aniruddha0pandey/Tribhovan/README.md

 A Multi-valued Functional Decomposition Analysis for SDP microprocessors.
 Simulated with [IBM Q 5 Tenerife (ibmqx4)](https://quantumexperience.ng.bluemix.net/qx/editor), 5-qubits supported.

 **API_TOKEN** is fetched each session rather than saving credentials on disk for portability.
+Only Firefox is supported currently.
 ```powershell
 > # Drivers for Selenium
 > $source = 'https://www.7-zip.org/a/7z1806-x64.exe'